Government CenterRoom 44017 South Seventh StreetAllentown, Pa. 18101-2400Phone: 610-782-3180Fax: 610-871-2796

 County Executive Phillips M. Armstrong appointed David M. Backenstoe, Esq. as the Lehigh County Solicitor in January 2022.
 Attorney Backenstoe was confirmed by the Lehigh County Board of Commissioners on January 26, 2022.
 Prior to being appointed as Solicitor, Attorney Backenstoe served as a part-time Assistant Solicitor for the County for 10 years.
 Attorney Backenstoe has practiced law in the Lehigh Valley for over 30 years and brings a wealth of knowledge to the Department as he represents a number of municipal entities throughout the Lehigh Valley.

 Sarah M. Murray, Esq. and Eman H. Jarrah, Esq. both serve as full-time Deputy Solicitors in the Department of Law, handling day-to-day matters involving Lehigh County.
-Part-time Assistant Solicitors include Samuel E. Cohen, Esq., Kerry S. Freidl, Esq., Elizabeth M. Kelly, Esq., E. Keller Kline, Esq., Joshua S. Mazin, Esq., Lucas J. Repka, Esq., Catharine M. Roseberry, Esq., Stuart T. Shmookler, Esq., and Charles F. Smith, Jr., Esq.
+Part-time Assistant Solicitors include Samuel E. Cohen, Esq., Kerry S. Freidl, Esq., E. Keller Kline, III, Esq., Joseph F. Leeson, III, Esq., Joshua S. Mazin, Esq., Lucas J. Repka, Esq., Catharine M. Roseberry, Esq., Stuart T. Shmookler, Esq., and Charles F. Smith, Jr., Esq.
 Key staff in the Department also include Jennifer L. Michener and Megan R. Yarashas.

 The services provided include the preparation, review, and interpretation of all contracts, the defense of litigation in state and federal court involving the County and its representatives, representation of the County in real estate tax assessment appeals, collection of debts owed to the County, and advising the County on diverse matters involving employment, civil rights, real estate, procurement, emergency management, nursing homes, intergovernmental relations, and human services.